 Step 1: Create Your Google Cloud Storage Account and Upload Files and Folders

-You can manually upload files and folders from within Google Cloud Storage (see Tom’s instructions linked above), or you can download file transfer software to be able to upload files and folders from your computer.
-If that sounds good, continue to Step 2, otherwise, jump ahead to Step 3.
+You can manually upload files and folders from within Google Cloud Storage, or you can download file transfer software to be able to upload files and folders from your computer.

 Download Cyberduck software (free).
 Cyberduck can manage your files in Google Cloud Storage.